this-is-learning/rxjs-fundamentals-course/vi/day20.md

 ## Preface

-This is a common `Observer` that we'll be using throughout this post.
+This is a common `Observer` that we'll be using throughout this part.
 If there is any example that uses a different `Observer`, I'll point it out.

 ```ts
 const observer = {